 He next commanded the Glatton 56 in succession to Captain Henry Trollope from August 1797, and after she was refitted at Yarmouth in the spring of 1799 he was present at the invasion of the Netherlands from August to October, being sent home in command of the squadron that escorted the captured Batavian fleet.
 Continuing to be based in the North Sea station, he commanded the Glatton under Vice-Admiral Archibald Dickson in the expedition to the Baltic from August to September 1800.

-In November 1800 he removed from the Glatton to the veteran Prince of Orange 70, sailing from Sheerness for Yarmouth on the last day of the month and remaining with the North Sea fleet until the end of April 1802, when upon the peace the Prince of Orange went up the Thames to Chatham to be paid off.
+In November 1800 he removed from the Glatton to the Princess of Orange 70, sailing from Sheerness for Yarmouth on the last day of the month and remaining with the North Sea fleet until the end of April 1802, when upon the peace the Princess of Orange went up the Thames to Chatham to be paid off.

 Cobb appears to have retained a civil position with the navy for some time after the resumption of hostilities in 1803, for it was reported that he inspected the local Sea Fencibles at Yarmouth in the following year.
 He also wrote to the Admiralty complaining about the condition of several Dutch schuyts that had been purchased by the Treasury to be fitted out as gunboats for Commodore Sir Sidney Smith’s squadron off Flushing.